 You can use Gooroo Planner to plan capacity at any level of detail, so long as you can get all the data at that level of detail too.
 That goes for subspecialties, and sub sub specialties, and even individual super-specialised consultants.

+How good does the data need to be?
 The tricky bit is usually the waiting list.
 If you can somehow split the waiting list up into the right subspecialties then you can usually model at that level of detail.
 And if you can’t, you can’t.
 This isn’t a limitation of Gooroo Planner, by the way; it would affect any model including an in-house spreadsheet.

-Obviously, if every patient is tagged with an accurate subspecialty code (which is increasingly true in General Surgery as it splits into breast, colorectal, vascular…) then you have everything you need, but in most cases things aren’t so easy and you need to work out the subspecialty indirectly.
+Obviously, if every patient is tagged with an accurate subspecialty code in PAS (which is increasingly true in General Surgery as it splits into breast, colorectal, vascular…) then you have everything you need, but in most cases things aren’t so easy and you need to work out the subspecialty indirectly.